-Don’t force female interviewees to act as a spokesperson for all “women in sound.”
+Don’t force women interviewees to act as a spokesperson for all “women in sound.”
 If gender expression is a crucial part of an interviewees’ work, then it should be included – in a way that works for them.
 Let them bring it up.
 If they don’t, then it’s probably not something they feel is relevant to their career.

 Highlighting sexism and sexual assault in the industry is important and relevant in the current climate, but it shouldn’t be the whole conversation.
 Nor should anyone expect women to share their experiences.
-It can be challenging enough fighting everyday sexism without having to relive trauma for an interview unexpectedly.
+It can be challenging enough to fight everyday sexism without having to relive the trauma for an interview unexpectedly.
 If it’s an article about sexism, then that should be made clear upfront so the interviewee can decline if they wish.
 Otherwise, ask whether it’s relevant for the article.

-If you’re interviewing a female sound professional about her work, it comes down to this: would you ask a male audio expert a question with the same angle?
+If you’re interviewing a woman sound professional about her work, it comes down to this: would you ask a male audio expert a question with the same angle?
 If not, then it’s probably unnecessary.

 I welcome any writer who wants to support women and girls in the sound and music industries.
-The best way to do this is let us talk about what we love: sound and music.
+The best way to do this is to let us talk about what we love: sound and music.
 Ask us about what we’ve created, what inspires us, what artists we love and the gear we like to use.
-Take the opportunity to promote the hundreds of amazing women sound engineers, producers and designers and the work we do.
+Take the opportunity to promote the hundreds of amazing women sound engineers, producers, and designers and the work we do.
 Not the lack of us.

 Resources for a more inclusive industry